SinghJagpreet096/singhjagpreet096/README.md

 # JAGPREET SINGH

 Bonjour!
-I'm Jagpreet Singh, a Machine Learning Engineer passionate about AI and ML.
+I'm Jagpreet Singh, a ML/AI Engineer passionate about AI and ML.
 Welcome to my GitHub profile!

 ## About Me